Joe Wheeler EMC - Powering Morgan and Lawrence counties for more than 82 years

-Before the formation of Joe Wheeler EMC, private power companies supplied electricity to a few towns and heavily populated communities, but the private power companies wouldn’t build lines to the sparsely settled rural areas because of the implied financial risk.
-However, the people who lived in these rural areas were the people who could benefit most from electricity.
-They needed electricity to help do everyday chores like boil water, unload cottonseed, and wash clothing.
-They needed to be members of an electric cooperative.
-The opportunity came on March 23, 1937 at an organizational meeting held in Hartselle.
-Little did they know, it was only the beginning.
+Before the formation of Joe Wheeler EMC, private power companies supplied electricity to a few towns and densely populated communities, but wouldn’t build lines to the rural areas because of the financial risk.
+However, the people who lived in these areas were the people who could benefit most from electricity.
+With the idea of forming a member-owned cooperative, community leaders, farmers, and business owners from the area came together on March 23, 1937, for an organizational meeting held in Hartselle to form what would become Joe Wheeler EMC.
+Little did they know what the future would hold.

-After 80 years, Joe Wheeler EMC is still recognized as one of Alabama’s most efficient and progressive cooperatives.
-We have received the Alabama Rural Electric Association’s safety award year after year and are known as one of the forerunners in technological advancement within the body of Alabama electric cooperatives.
-Our dedication to community service, honest and dependable employees and visionary management have set us apart as a caring member of the Morgan and Lawrence County communities for 80 years, and we are determined to continue and expand the great relationship we have with our membership.
+After 81 years, Joe Wheeler EMC is still recognized as one of Alabama’s most efficient and progressive cooperatives.
+Our dedication to community service, honest and dependable employees and visionary management have set us apart as a caring member of the Morgan and Lawrence County communities for more than 82 years, and we are determined to continue and expand the great relationship we have with our membership and the surrounding communities.
 We are just as proud of our past as we are of our goals for the future, and know that together, with our members, Joe Wheeler EMC can make things even better for the people of North Alabama for years to come.